Hasvåg

-Hasvåg is a seaside village in the municipality of Flatanger in Trøndelag county, Norway.
-The village is located at the end of the Hasvågøya peninsula in the far southwestern edge of Flatanger.
+Hasvåg is a seaside village in Flatanger Municipality in Trøndelag county, Norway.
+The village is located at the end of the Hasvågøya peninsula in the far southwestern edge of the municipality.
 The village has about fifty inhabitants.

 On 28 January 2014, a lightning strike caused a wildfire to spread across the heather fields surrounding the village.
 The fire destroyed the majority of the houses in Hasvåg, but no one lost their lives.